lindseysbrown/evidence_accumulation_through_sequences/README.md

 # Demo
 All scripts may be run to produce the desired output figures from correctly formatted input data.
 Example datasets are available in the ExampleData folder.
 In order to test code, all files which rely on the use of full neural datasets have a parameter called 'demo'.
 When 'demo' is set to True, the script will run using just the subset of data available in the ExampleData folder.

-For figures relying on model output (Figure3, Figure4), the scripts for the three models should be run first to produce output data from the simulations.
+For figures relying on model output (Figure3, Figure4, FigureS3), the scripts for the three models should be run first to produce output data from the simulations.

 Within each Figure folder, all scripts should produce the corresponding figure panel or supplementary figure panel.
 (Note: That in demo mode, these scripts will only produce a subset of the figure, with data corresponding to ACC or in some cases, the single example ACC neuron.)
-Thus, this code provides methods for producing visualizations of choice-selective sequences (Figure 1), psychometric curves (Figure 3, 4, S1), tuning curves to evidence (Figure 3, 4, 5, S1, S5), simulated responses to optogenetic perturbations (Figure 3, 4, S1), average individual neuron activity at position x evidence bins (Figure 5), summary plots of the joint gaussian fits (Figure 5), results of linear encoding models (Figure 6), and population tuning curves (Figure 6).
+Thus, this code provides methods for producing visualizations of choice-selective sequences (Figure 1), psychometric curves (Figure 3, 4, S2), tuning curves to evidence (Figure 3, 4, 5, S1, S5), simulated responses to optogenetic perturbations (Figure 3, 4, S2), average individual neuron activity at position x evidence bins (Figure 5), summary plots of the joint gaussian fits (Figure 5), results of cue encoding models (Figure 6), results of single neuron encoding models (Figure 6), results of the evidence decoding analysis (Figure 6), and population tuning curves (Figure 6).

-A demonstration of the fitting procedure for the joint gaussian and linear evidence encoding model for a single neuron can be obtained by the calls:
+A demonstration of the fitting procedure for the joint gaussian and single neuron encoding model can be obtained by the calls:
 'python NeuralDataFits/JointGuassianandTuningCurveFitting/get_joint_gaussian_fit.py ExampleData/exampleneuron.npy'
 and
 'python NeuralDataFits/LinearEncodingModel/linear_encoding_model.py ExampleData/exampleneuron.npy'
 respectively.
 Results may be compared to the results included in ExampleData for neuron 153 from session dFF_tetO_8_07282021processedOutput.

 Code for Figures 1, 5, 6, S1, and S5 should produce plots in less than 5 minutes.
 Producing the baseline model data simulations for 1000 trials may take up to 6 hours.
-After this data is obtained, Figure 3, 4, and S1 tuning curves and optogenetic simulations should take less than 15 minutes, but simulations for the psychometric curves with noisy inputs may again take up to 6 hours.
+After this data is obtained, Figure 3, 4, 7, S1, and S3 tuning curves and optogenetic simulations should take less than 15 minutes, but simulations for the psychometric curves with noisy inputs may again take up to 6 hours.

 Fits of the joint gaussian and linear encoding model to individual cells should each take less than 10 minutes.